 Understanding Slide Layouts

 Step 2.
-Create Clues and Correct Answer Layouts
+Create clues and correct answer layouts.

-2. Insert a new Layout.
+2. Click Insert Layout.

 3. Rename it to “Clue.”